SNIA/Swordfish-API-Emulator/autogen/README.md

 - add_resource/add_service_resource: contains "g.api.add_resource" statements for all implemented resource.
 - add_import: contains import statements for generated classes You can copy the contains from these files to the emulator's resource_manager.py program.
+The check_imports.sh script will provide a summary of the changes that should be incorporated.